raexera/yoru/.github/README.md

 ## :japan: ‎ <samp>History</samp>

-Ngl is started when I am felt bored lol and decided to start using Linux, more precisely in January 2022.
-When it's in [Linuxer Desktop Art](https://facebook.com/groups/linuxart) I saw a Linux setup that caught my eye, then I'm interested in and trying something similar, So yeaaaaaah this is my current setup, I made this with all Aesthetic I have.
-Yes!
-You are right!
-Everything you see here is all about beautiful and aesthetic, and ofc apart from targeting the beautiful UI I also pay attention to the functionality, because I'm targeting an OS that's comfortable to wear and look at.
-Have a Nice Day! <3
+Ngl started when I was bored lol.
+I decided to start using Linux more precisely in January 2022.
+When it's in [Linuxer Desktop Art](https://facebook.com/groups/linuxart), I saw a Linux setup that caught my eye.
+Then I became interested in it and tried something similar, which is how I ended up with my current setup.
+I used all of my aesthetics to create this.
+Yes, you are correct!
+Everything you see here is about being beautiful and aesthetic.
+Of course, aside from focusing on the beautiful UI, I also focus on functionality because I want an OS that is comfortable to wear and look at.
+Have a Wonderful Day! <3

-I wanna say thank you to those of you who like and love my setup. <3
+I'd like to thank everyone who likes and enjoys my setup. <3

 <pre align="center">
 <a href="#japan--history">